 Children also complete a White Rose mini test of a taught unit at a distance to see what they have remembered.
 Again, results of these inform subsequent teaching.

-At the end of each term, children complete PUMA online assessments.
-The outcomes of these inform key learning objectives to built on through class teaching and interventions across the school.
+At the end of each term, children complete PUMA assessments.
+The outcomes of these inform future learning.

 The impact of the maths curriculum is measured through the following methods: